Idempotency & Event Deduplication

 Frequently Asked Questions

-How should tax calculation engines interact with idempotent webhook handlers?
-Tax calculations must be stateless and deterministic, or cached by the idempotency key.
-If a webhook is retried, the handler should return the cached tax result rather than re-invoking the external tax API.
+How should tax calculation engines interact with idempotent handlers?
+Make tax math deterministic, or cache the result keyed by the idempotency key.
+On a retry, return the cached tax figure rather than re-invoking the external tax API β that keeps the amount stable and avoids a second metered API call.